Ankit-saha-iiitbbsr/pglife/README.md

-# pglife
+# PGLife
 ## Student Accommodation Website
-# Fully functional and working with frontend and backend
+- Fully functional and working with frontend and backend
-# Fully responsive for all devices
+- Fully responsive for all devices